The Cohomology of Unramified Rapoport-Zink Spaces of EL-type and Harris's Conjecture: Cocharacter Formalism

-We observe that this is the inverse of what we wrote down above. \end{remark} We are now ready to give our alternate characterization of the map $\theta_{M_S}$. \begin{proposition} [Alternate Characterization of $\theta_{M_S}$] The map $\theta_{M_S}$ that was introduced in \ref{theta} is equal to the composition
+We observe that this is the inverse of what we wrote down above. \end{proof} We are now ready to give our alternate characterization of the map $\theta_{M_S}$. \begin{proposition} [Alternate Characterization of $\theta_{M_S}$] The map $\theta_{M_S}$ that was introduced in Definition \ref{theta} is equal to the composition